nav2424/rift/SYNC_ARCHITECTURE.md

 ### Escrows/Rifts
 ✅ **Now implemented** using Supabase Realtime
-- Both platforms subscribe to escrow updates via `subscribeToUserEscrows()`
+- Both platforms subscribe to rift updates via `subscribeToUserEscrows()`
 - Real-time updates when:
-  - Escrow status changes
+  - Rift status changes
   - New escrows are created
-  - Escrow details are updated
+  - Rift details are updated
-- Mobile detail pages also subscribe to individual escrow updates
+- Mobile detail pages also subscribe to individual rift updates

 ### User Profiles
 - User data is fetched from the same API endpoints